Green Lake, Marquette

 Fish and Aquatic Life

-Puckaway Lake, in the Buffalo and Puckaway Lakes and Fox River - Berlin Watersheds, is a 5,013.45 acre lake that falls in Green Lake and Marquette Counties.
-This lake is managed for fishing and swimming and is currently considered impaired.
+Belle Fountain Creek, in the Lower Grand River Watershed, is a 12.30 mile river that falls in Green Lake County.
+This river is managed for fishing and swimming and is currently not considered impaired.

 Author Aquatic Biologist

 Belle Fountain Creek, T14N, RI0E, Section 13, Surface Acres = 12.9, Miles = 7.6, Gradient = 2.2 feet per mile.

 A low-gradient, meandering stream that originates in Green Lake County, flows northerly for a short distance in Marquette County, then reenters Green Lake County to flow to the Grand River, tributary to the Fox River.
 Graham Creek is its only major tributary.
 The stream flows through marsh most of its course and has primarily a forage species fishery.
 Northern pike are seasonal inhabitants.
 The bottom is mucky.
 There are no public lands adjoining the stream.
 Access is afforded by a town road crossing.

 From: Poff, Ronald J. and Threinen, C.W., 1963.
 Lake and Stream Classification Project.
 Surface Water Resources of Marquette County, Wisconsin Department of Natural Resources, Madison, WI.